 We brought an 8’x10′ RAB Siltarp 2 that was big enough to fit our entire group.
 You’ll also want to bring lots of cord and some extra pegs to help set it up.

 The weather on the West Coast Trail is pretty mild.
 It’s never too cold, but it’s also never too hot either.
 (Check out the weather section of my Ultimate Guide to the West Coast Trail for more info.)
 I recommend packing a lightweight and compressible sleeping bag rated at least +10C but preferably more like 0C.

 I used a really old MEC sleeping bag on the West Coast Trail that is rated about 0C.
+(It’s the predecessor to the MEC Talon.)
 It was warm enough at night that I never needed to zip it up all the way.
 My friend brought her new Therm-a-rest Space Cowboy +7C sleeping bag on the West Coast Trail.
 She was impressed at how small it packed down and how warm it was.

 Make sure you pack your sleeping bag inside a compression sack so it takes up less space in your pack.
 I like the Outdoor Research Ultralight Compression sacks since they come in lots of sizes.

 While all the West Coast Trail campsites are on the sand, it’s not always soft and the warmest sleeping bag can’t protect you from the cold ground.
 You’ll need a sleeping pad for that.
 Choose one that is compact, lightweight and has an R-value of at least 2.5.
 (R-value measures insulation and warmth).